-My early childhood recollection of griffins comes from watching the Golden Voyage of Sinbad when, in the final act, the eponymous hero witnesses a spellbinding stop-motion clash between a giant one-eyed centaur and a griffin.
-After recently reading about the nomadic Scythians of eastern Europe and central Asia, I once again came upon a griffin in combat, this time in the medium of jewellery.
+As a child I’d spend weekends watching and re-watching VHS cassettes of classic monster films.
+Fast-forwarding through the adverts, which had also annoyingly been recorded, I’d eagerly anticipate the final act of the Golden Voyage of Sinbad (1973).
+Having fought his way through an unknown world, the eponymous hero witnesses a spellbinding stop-motion clash between a formidable one-eyed centaur and a copper-hued griffin.
+After recently reading about the nomadic Scythians of eastern Europe and Central Asia, it was a serendipitous discovery to observe a griffin in combat, this time within the medium of jewellery.

 Symmetrical and intricately woven, the crescent-shaped golden pectoral of Tovsta Mohlya from southern Ukraine provides a snapshot of Scythian life and folklore.
 It dates from the fourth century B.C. and was discovered by Soviet archaeologists in a kurgan, a Scythian burial mound, along with the graves of servants and horses nearby.

 Measuring roughly thirty centimetres in diameter, the pectoral consists of three detailed panels.
 The top panel portrays Scythian daily life, including two figures fashioning clothing out of sheepskin.
 The middle panel features pastoral scenes of birds, spiralling vines and conch-like flowers.
 It is the lower frieze which holds one’s attention.
 Here, fears about predators are interwoven with magic.
 Lions feast on boars, yet the eye is drawn to the centre where winged griffins dismember a horse.